yemikudaisi/Micro-GIS/README.md

 # GIS Lite
-A lighweight GIS application based on Mapnik and WxPython

-the basics of GIS software development
+A lighweight GIS application based on Mapnik and WxPython.
+I started this project for the purpose of learning the basics of GIS programming in Python

  ## Features
  - Map tools toolbar